BazsiBazsi0/EEG-ML/README.md

 python3 main.py
 ```

-> Note if you want to run it on VSCode, make sure to use the _ms-python.python-2023.8.0_ extension.
-Testing is currently only supported this way.

 ## Results

 The use of synthetic data upsampling significantly improved the performance of the machine learning model on the imbalanced EEG Motor Movement/Imagery Dataset.
 The individual results are in the "Results" folder.